ali-charara/file_renamer/README.md

 - `folder_path` is the root path of the directory to process.
 - `--deep` if you want to rename all the nested files in the given directory.
+- `--keep` if you want to keep the inconsistencies in the file_names (e.g. keep "é" instead of casting it to "e")

 You can update the `WHITELIST_EXTENSIONS` to tell the cli which extensions to handle.
 You can also update the headers of the files to avoid in `PRIVATE_HEADERS`.
 By default, folder's names are always formatted if not tagged as private folders.
 Finally, you can also modify `DEV_PROJECT_INDICATORS` which contains the indicators of project folders it must not touch.
 As long as your projects contains one of the specified indicator, it won't be processed by the renamer.